THE IMPORTANCE OF THE RETURN OF INVESTMENT FOR THE FILAMENT WINDING INDUSTRY

-The key to the success is not to implement the changes in the production or the raw materials, or to get a new plant and machinery, or upgrading just because “it seems” that implementing the said will lead you towards improvements, just because “the consultant told me to do so”.
+The key to success is not to implement the changes in the production of the raw materials, to get a new plant and machinery, or to upgrade just because “it seems” that implementing the said will lead you towards improvements, just because “the consultant told me to do so”.

-They key is in deciding which Production Approach to take, which Filament Winding Plants, Auxiliary Machines, Testing Machines are the best for your needs, and to determine the optimal Layout of your production line.
+The key is in deciding which Production Approach to take, which Filament Winding Plants, Auxiliary Machines, and Testing Machines are the best for your needs, and determining the optimal Layout of your production line.
 These tasks must be based on the earnings forecasts that your Plant will be able to generate for your business.